EARTH DAY THEME 2025

 • A third of all homes in Australia use solar power.

 • In Brazil hydro-electric accounted for nearly 68% of its total electricity generation in 2023.
-Italy is at 23% and growing, Netherlands at 16%.
+In Italy hydro-electric accounts for 23% of the total electricity generation and is growing, and in Netherlands it accounts for 16%.

-• In Denmark, over 50% of the country’s electricity is generated from wind turbines (and has already provided 100% of its power over a 24 hour period) and by 2026, wind energy will power 30% of Spain, 17% of the Netherlands and 23% of the electricity needs of Germany.
+• In Denmark, over 50% of the country’s electricity is generated from wind turbines and by 2026, wind energy will power 30% of the electricity needs of Spain, 17% of the electricity needs of the Netherlands, and 23% of the electricity needs of Germany.

 RENEWABLE ENERGY COSTS ARE PLUMMETING

-The cost of manufacturing solar panels has plummeted dramatically in the past decade, making them not only affordable, but also often the cheapest form of electricity.
+Over the past decade, the cost of manufacturing solar panels has plummeted dramatically, making them into one of the most affordable, and often the cheapest, form of electricity.
 Solar module prices fell by up to 93% between 2010 and 2020.
 During the same period, the global weighted-average levelized cost of electricity (LCOE) for utility-scale solar PV projects fell by 85%.

 THE HEALTH BENEFITS OF OPTING FOR CLEAN ENERGY

-Renewable energy can spark a humanitarian revolution – for the first time in history, we have a pathway in providing virtually unlimited, low-cost energy to everyone.
+Renewable energy can spark a humanitarian revolution – for the first time in history, we have a pathway to providing virtually unlimited, low-cost energy to everyone.

-3.8 billion people do not reach the Modern Energy Minimum (MEM), meaning their per capita electricity usage is under 1,000 kilowatt-hours (kWh), which is the threshold for mitigating poverty.
-Renewable energy can transform this situation, improving living standards and enhancing health outcomes.
-Here’s how:
+The per capita electricity usage of 3.8 billion people does not reach the Modern Energy Minimum (MEM), meaning such usage is under 1,000 kilowatt-hours (kWh)––the threshold for mitigating poverty.
+Renewable energy can transform this situation, thus improving living standards and enhancing health outcomes.

-• Decreased Greenhouse Gas Emissions help to mitigate the health risks associated with climate change, such as heatwaves, floods, and the spread of infectious diseases.
-Source: Intergovernmental Panel on Climate Change (IPCC)
+• Decreased greenhouse gas emissions help mitigate the risks associated with climate change, such as heatwaves, floods, and the spread of infectious diseases.

-• Improved Mental Health by reducing stress and anxiety associated with pollution, climate change, noise pollution and environmental disasters.
-Source: Centers for Disease Control and Prevention (CDC)
+• Mental health can be improved by reducing the stress and anxiety linked to pollution, climate change, noise pollution, and environmental disasters.

 THE ECONOMIC BENEFITS OF EXPANDING RENEWABLE ENERGY

-This profound and fast moving transition to renewable energy isn’t just an environmental necessity—it’s an economic revolution.
-It will drive innovation across industry, transportation and agriculture, spurring yet more technological advancements and creating millions of new jobs and opportunities, globally.
+This profound and fast-moving transition to renewable energy isn’t just an environmental necessity—it’s an economic revolution.
+It will drive innovation across industry, transportation, and agriculture, spurring more technological advancements and creating millions of new jobs and opportunities, globally.

 According to the 13th National Solar Jobs Census released in 2022, there are 263,883 solar energy workers across the U.S, working to manufacture, install, distribute, and carry out maintenance, marking a 3.5% growth in solar jobs compared to 2021.